 In the eighties battery technology had moved on, enabling the cells to be sealed for life and not requiring the constant maintenance, topping up with distilled water and checking the specific gravity of the open wooden box or glass vessel cells.

-Below a the power room typical of an eighties installation, photographed in 2018 showing 4 battery cubicles, each cubicle has room for three layers of 24 cells.
+Below is a power room typical of an eighties installation, photographed in 2018 showing 4 battery cubicles, each cubicle has room for three layers of 24 cells.
 The busbar arrangement is clearer in the gallery Image 1.
 Three cubicles are fully equipped, as seen in Image 2 where the individual cells can be seen.
 The last has only two layers, so the battery to busbar connections are visible in Image 3.
 The installation has a total of 11 batteries in parallel.
-The copper busbar is the positive, earthed pole and the blue insulated busbar the 50 volt pole.
+The copper busbar is the positive, earthed pole and the blue insulated busbar the 50 volt negative pole.

 The Emergency Switchboard ( EMSS) in the basement of this building has a single battery of similar fully sealed cells, laid out on two shelves that at one time would have held older Type 23 glass cells.
 It has its own separate power unit for its battery.
 There is a small separate standby generator too.